EstherAlo/DAREY.IO-Projects/Project2/Project2.md

 ## INSTALL MYSQL

-M stands for MySQL: It is an open-source SQL-based database that is used to store data and manipulate data while maintaining data consistency and integrity.
-It organizes data in tabular form in rows and columns.
-It is also ACID-compliant.
-MySQL is a popular relational database management system used within PHP environments.
+M stands for MySQL: MySQL is a popular relational database management system used within PHP environments.

 - Install  MySql: